Paulmayock/rock-paper-scissors-lizard-spock/README.md

 Below the options are the user score and computer score.

-Below the score is a link for the rules page.
-When the user click the rules page the page brings you to another page showing hwo to play and the rules.
+Below the score is a link for the rules and home page.
+When the user click the rules page the page brings you to another page showing how to play and the rules.

 At the bottom of the rules page is a home button to bring you back to the home page.